bravesoftdz/ultibo-examples-explorer/README.md

 Installation
 ============
-Install Ultibo and Git for your platform.
-Installing Git for Windows installs a bash shell and needed tools.
+Install Ultibo for your platform.
+On Windows, install Git for Windows to obtain the required bash shell and related tools.

 Operation
 =========